 Awards and Prizes

-Bjarne Ahlström Minnesfonds pris 2020 for research in Clinical Neurology
+Bjarne Ahlström Memorial Fund Prize 2020 for research in Clinical Neurology

-Scientific Journals: mBio, Journal of Bacteriology, PLOS Pathogens, Molecular Microbiology, The International Journal of Medical Microbiology, Microbiology (Microbiology Society), Microbial Pathogenesis, Pathogens and Disease (FEMS), Virulence, Frontiers in Cellular and Infection Microbiology, Frontiers in Immunology, Frontiers in Pediatrics, Biomedicines MDPI, Pathogens MDPI, Antibiotics MDPI, Journal of Innate Immunity, Current Research in Microbial Sciences, Infection and Drug Resistance, Frontiers in Bioengineering and Biotechnology, Cell Systems, Helyion (Cell Press), Journal of Neuroinflammation, Brain Research, Cellular and Molecular Neurobiology, Experimental and Molecular Pathology, eBioMedicine (The Lancet), Journal of Biomedical Science, Annals of Medicine, BMJ (British Medical Journal) Case Reports, PLOS One.
+Scientific Journals: Nature Communications, mBio, PLOS Pathogens, Molecular Microbiology, Journal of Bacteriology, The International Journal of Medical Microbiology, Microbiology (Microbiology Society), Microbial Pathogenesis, Pathogens and Disease (FEMS), Virulence, Frontiers in Cellular and Infection Microbiology, Frontiers in Immunology, Frontiers in Pediatrics, Frontiers in Bioengineering and Biotechnology, Biomedicines, Pathogens, Journal of Innate Immunity, Journal of Immunology, Current Research in Microbial Sciences, Infection and Drug Resistance, Cell Systems, Heliyon (Cell Press), Journal of Neuroinflammation, Brain Research, Cellular and Molecular Neurobiology, Neurotoxicology and Teratology, Experimental and Molecular Pathology, eBioMedicine (The Lancet), Annals of Medicine, BMJ (British Medical Journal) Case Reports, BMC Journal of Biomedical Science, PLOS One.

 - Editor of the book on the subject Streptococcus pneumoniae, new volume for lab protocol based book series Methods in Molecular Biology, published by Springer.

 - Editor of the Section Clinical Infectious Diseases, part of the Encyclopedia of Infection and Immunity, published by Elsevier